 In order to operate an efficient and collaborative business and to enable us to carry out our activities and provide our events, programs and services, we may be required to disclose your personal information to third parties.
-This may include disclosure in the following circumstances:

 We take reasonable steps to make sure that these organisations will protect the privacy of your personal information, in accordance with this Privacy Statement.

 Personal information may be disclosed at any point in time after it has been obtained by us.

 If you wish to opt out of receiving communication from a third party that we have disclosed your personal information to, you must contact the third party directly.